-We will describe the Malcev correspondence and the Lazard correspondence in detail in Sections 30, 31, and 32.
-For a textbook-style presentation of the correspondence, see Khukhro's book [27], Chapters 9 and 10.
+We will describe the Malcev correspondence and the Lazard correspondence in detail in Sections 6.5, 6.6, and 6.7.
+For a textbook-style presentation of the correspondence, see Khukhro's book [29], Chapters 9 and 10.

-- 1.8.
-Our generalization of the Lazard correspondence.
+1.1.8 Our generalization of the Lazard correspondence

 The goal of this document is to describe a generalization of the Lazard correspondence that works for all p-groups of nilpotency class at most p.
 In other words, it allows us to generalize the Lazard correspondence to a slightly bigger collection of groups.
 The limitation of this generalization is that the correspondence only works between equivalence classes of groups and equivalence classes of Lie rings, with each equivalence class containing multiple isomorphism types.
 The equivalence relation of interest here is the equivalence relation of isoclinism.
-Informally, two groups are isoclinic if their commutator maps are equivalent, and two Lie rings are isoclinic if their Lie bracket maps are equivalent. - 1.9.
-Similarities and differences between groups and Lie rings.
-The theories of groups and Lie rings are structurally similar.
-For many concepts related to groups, there are analogously defined concepts for Lie rings.
-In most cases, the analogous definition suggests itself naturally.
-Often, even the proofs are similar.
-In some cases, proofs are easier for Lie rings than for groups, primarily because the Lie bracket is bilinear.
+Informally, two groups are isoclinic if their commutator maps are equivalent, and two Lie rings are isoclinic if their Lie bracket maps are equivalent.

-There are some concepts that make sense only on the group side, and some concepts that make sense only on the Lie ring side.
+1.1.9 Similarities and differences between groups and Lie rings make sense only on the Lie ring side.
 Similarly, there are some facts that are true only on the group side, and some facts that are true only on the Lie ring side.